gl-cli/glab/docs/source/mr/list.md

       --not-label strings      Filter merge requests by not having label <name>
-  -p, --page int               Page number (default 1) -P, --per-page int           Number of items to list per page (default 30) -r, --reviewer strings       Get only merge requests with users as reviewer
+  -p, --page int               Page number (default 1) -P, --per-page int           Number of items to list per page (default 30) -R, --repo OWNER/REPO        Select another repository using the OWNER/REPO or `GROUP/NAMESPACE/REPO` format or full URL or git URL
+  -r, --reviewer strings       Get only merge requests with users as reviewer
       --search string          Filter by <string> in title and description -s, --source-branch string   Filter by source branch <name>